 Midland Trail Closed from Beckers Lane to Columbia Road

 Use Colorado Ave to S. 34th or 36th to West Pikes Peak

 Westside Avenue Action Plan: Gateway to Revitalization!

-The Westside Avenue Action Plan is a collaborative community effort to develop short-term transportation and safety improvement recommendations and a long-range livable, walkable, economic vision for the 1.5 miles of US 24 Business West (W. Colorado and Manitou avenues between N. 31st Street and the US 24 interchange).
-The plan will lead to the construction of roadway and safety improvements in this area.
-Pikes Peak Rural Transportation Authority tax revenues, which will be funded through the voter-approved extension of the Pikes Peak Rural Transportation Authority.
+The Westside Avenue Action Plan is a collaborative community project designed to bring short-term transportation and safety improvements and a long-range livable, walkable, economic vision for the 1.5 miles of US 24 Business West (W. Colorado and Manitou avenues between N. 31st Street and the US 24 interchange).
+Construction of this multimodal transportation and safety improvements project began in January 2017 following completion of a three-year collaborative, citizen engaged study and design process.

 (Click Image to Enlarge)

 Although the challenges in this corridor are many and diverse, and transportation improvements alone will not solve all of them, the improvements are intended to serve as a catalyst for other enhancements.
 The desired result will ultimately bring a renewed identity and vitality to this corridor.

 Funding: The twenty-four month, $30 million infrastructure project is funded through voter-approved Pikes Peak Rural Transportation Authority tax revenues.

 - 2014: Preliminary design and community decision to name new bridge as Adams Crossing

 - 2015: Intergovernmental Agreement (IGA) between El Paso County and the Colorado Department of Transportation; devolution/transfer of 1.3 miles of W. Colorado/Manitou Avenues road right-of-way (just east of U.S. 24 interchange to 31st Street intersection)